-Do not hesitate to make an appointment with the careers advisor, Mrs van den Berg, if you have any questions regarding your future career and the subjects you may need for this.
-You can email Mrs van den Berg on sev@otamatea.school.nz or alternatively visit the school website www.otamatea.school.nz/careers for more general information.
+Do not hesitate to make an appointment with the career's advisor, Mrs van den Berg, if you have any questions regarding your future career and the subjects you may need for this.
+You can email Mrs van den Berg on elizabeth.vandenberg@otamatea.school.nz or alternatively visit the school website www.otamatea.school.nz/careers for more general information.
+You can also use the Otamatea Career Education site which you can reach by clicking on the "Online Learning Resources" link at the bottom of the homepage of the school website.